 One important sub-group, albeit one that meets on an informal basis, concerns development partner meetings that take place within many of the TWGs.
 These meeting provide an opportunity for DPs to share views and information and, in several instances, make recommendations about items to be addressed at plenary meetings.

-TWG Retreats: Some TWGs (e.g., forestry, fisheries) have organized their own retreats for members.
+TWG Retreats: Some TWGs (e.g. forestry, fisheries) have organized their own retreats for members.
 The retreats provide an opportunity for informal discussions in the field and have helped improve communication between government officials and development partners.
-For example, the Forestry TWG has visited sites of illegal logging and together observed the impacts of such actions.
+For example, the Forestry TWG has visited the field activities of the forest management including forest conservation and protection, forest restoration, forest law enforcement and the support to the livelihoods development of local communities in agricultural diversification and together observed the impacts of such actions.
 Other TWGs, such as PPR, are now considering organizing similar retreats.
 As with plenary meetings, retreats benefit from good preparation and clarity of objectives and expectations.
 Retreats that are not well-prepared may not be all that useful in terms of improving performance.

 TWG Reviews: Some TWGs have undertaken reviews of their own performance in order to consider how they are progressing and make recommendations for improvements.
 The TWGs for Health and Rural Water and Sanitation have both undertaken such reviews.
-In the case of the Health TWG review and external independent consultant was engaged to undertake the review, while the RWSS TWG completed a review internally.
+In the case of the Health TWG review, and external independent consultant was engaged to undertake the review, while the RWSS TWG completed a review internally.
 As with the TWG Retreats, such reviews can be useful in terms of facilitating communication among stakeholders while also providing institutional memory for stakeholders.

 Time and Effort: It is important to recognize the extraordinary amount of time and effort that key stakeholders expend in managing the work of many (most) TWGs.
 This is especially the case with respect to TWG Chairs or their designated representatives, DP Lead Facilitators, and the TWG secretariats.
 This suggests a broad-based commitment to making the TWG structures work.
 It is also important to recognize the time and effort that TWG members, including line agencies, DPs, and in some instances civil society, expend participating in plenary and sub-group meetings.
 This raises questions concerning the value added in terms of the investment and the outcomes in terms of improving aid effectiveness.